LeFl0w/ALGOSUP_POC/Readme.md

 2. launch simulation
     - you can view it on modelsim or on gtkwave using command `gtkwave ./Sim/data.vcd`

-## Getting started opensource flow VTR ( preferred as it handle the full flow up to simulation))
+## Getting started opensource flow VTR ( preferred as it handles the full flow,  up to timing simulation))
 This additionnal open source flow seems to handle timing delays.

 ### Install